bleds22e/VCU_DataCarpResources/course_development/Syllabus_WIP.md

 By the end of this course, you will be able to do the following:

-- Apply best practices with spreadsheets to reduce potential data entry errors
+- Apply best practices with **spreadsheets** to reduce potential data entry errors
--
+- Execute **R code** to extract information from 1- and 2-dimensional data
+- Communicate information effectively through **data visualizations**
+- Implement skills to produce **tidy data** and combine **relational datasets**
+- Use **iteration** in code for repetitive tasks
-- Create a computationally reproducible research project
+- Create a **computationally reproducible** research project

-Create well-structured databases Extract information from databases Write simple computer programs in R to analyze data and create visualizations Apply these tools to answer ecological and environmental questions using publicly available datasets

 ## Modular Structure

-This course is developed
+This course is developed as a modular course, designed to be flexible in terms of scheduling and order.
+While some basic concepts of coding in R are required for the final 3 modules, all modules are designed to be effectively stand-alone modules that can be moved around, shortened or expanding, and generally adapted as desired.

 ### Module 1: Data, Data, Everywhere

-#### Week 1

-#### Week 2
+#### Week 1: What is data?
+How do we talk about data?

+- Types of data (categorical vs. continuous, qualitative vs. qualitative, numeric vs. non-numeric)
+- What is data science, and why is it important?
+- What is open science, and why is it important?
+- What is computational reproducibility?

+Example Resources:

+- 02_DataScience.pptx
+- 03_RStudio.pptx
+- 06_DataMeetComputer.pptx

-Structuring Data in Spreadsheets
+#### Week 2: Structuring Data in Spreadsheets

-- “Tidy” data
+- Best practices for using spreadsheets
 - Making data human- and computer-readable

-#### Week 3
+Example Resources:

+- Lab3_Spreadsheets.pptx

-Data Entry and QA/QC in Spreadsheets
+#### Week 3: Data Entry and QA/QC in Spreadsheets

 - Data Validation for Quality Assurance and Control (QA/QC)
 - Using “Filter” and “Sort” responsibly for data cleaning